superfly/docs/reference/volumes.html.md

 Also, if you have specified a mounts section in `fly.toml` and forgotten to create a volume, your deployment will fail.

 There can be multiple volumes of the same volume name in a region.
 Each volume has a unique ID to distinguish itself from others to allow for this.
 This allows multiple instances of an app to run in one region.
-Creating three volumes named `myapp_data` would let up to three instances of the app to start up and run.
+Creating three volumes named `myapp_data` would let up to three instances of the app start up and run.

 ## Listing Volumes